Decomposition of degenerate Gromov-Witten invariants: Abstract

 \section{Abstract}

 We prove a decomposition formula of logarithmic Gromov-Witten invariants in a degeneration setting.
-A one-parameter log smooth family $X\rightarrow B$ with singular fibre over $b_0\in B$ yields a family $\scrM(X/B,\beta)\rightarrow B$ of moduli stacks of stable logarithmic maps.
-We give a virtual decomposition of the fibre of this family over $b_0$ in terms of rigid tropical curves.
+A one-parameter log smooth family $X\arr B$ with singular fibre over $b_0\in B$ yields a family $\scrM(X/B,\beta)\arr B$ of moduli stacks of stable logarithmic maps.
+We give a virtual decomposition of the fibre of this family over $b_0$ in terms of rigid tropical maps to the tropicalization of $X/B$.
 This generalizes one aspect of known results in the case that the fibre $X_{b_0}$ is a normal crossings union of two divisors.
 We exhibit our formulas in explicit examples.